gaelcolas/datum/README.md

 ├───Roles
 └───SiteData
 ```
-So I can access the data with:
+I can access the data with:
 > `$Datum.AllNodes.DEV.SRV01`

 or
 > `$Datum.SiteData.London`

-To be a hierarchy, there should be an order of precedence, and the `lookup` is a function that resolves a **relative path**, in the paths defined by the order of precedence.
+But to be a hierarchy, there should be an order of precedence, and the `lookup` is a function that resolves a **relative path**, in the paths defined by the order of precedence.

 _(To be Continued)_